rollupnc/RollupNC_tutorial/README.md

     balance: integer
 }
 ```
+NB: we also have a nonce for protection against replay attacks, but for simplicity let's consider it in the next example.

 In RollupNC, processing a single transaction involves:
-- checking that the hash of the transaction exists in `tx_root`
 - checking that the sender and receiver accounts exist in a tree of accounts, `accounts_root`
 - checking that the hash of the transaction was signed by the sender
 - debiting the sender account
+- updating the `accounts_root`
 - crediting the receiver account
+- updating the `accounts_root`

 ### Processing multiple transactions
 Processing multiple transactions requires us to update the `accounts_root` many times before we arrive at the final one.
 This means we have to pre-compute all the `intermediate_roots` and pass them to the circuit to use in validating Merkle proofs.